rdit-ch/itemframework/README.md

 ## Usage & Example

-To get started, clone the [Example Project](https://gitlab.rdit.ch/rtv/itemframework-example) and modify that.
+To get started, clone the [Example Project](https://github.com/rdit-ch/itemframework-example) and modify that.

-Take a look at projects which use the Itemframework:

-* [Traviz](https://gitlab.rdit.ch/rtv/traviz): A Toolbox to process & visualize network- and other data.
-The Items use Json to communicate.
-* [RoViz](https://gitlab.rdit.ch/Robot/roviz/): An Application to experiment with image processing tools for a autonomous robot platform.

 ## License

 GPLv3.
 Contact us if you would like to use it under a different license (e.g. commercial).

 ## Contact